hjbolus/Mathematical-Logic-Through-Python/README.md

 `(Ez1[Az2[Ez14[Az15[~~(~R(z1,z2)&~z14=z15)]]]]->~~(~Ax[Ey[R(x,y)]]&~Ax[Ey[x=y]])))    (MP from lines 111 and 113)`
 `QED`

 Duplicated and unnecessary lines can be removed from proofs using the `clean()` method that I added, without changing the validity of the proof.
+A similar method of the same name is also available for propositional proofs, described below.

 ## Prover objects
 It also includes an interface through objects of class `Prover` that assist the construction of FOL proofs by providing convenient methods for adding multiple lines in one line of code.
 These check for validity at each step, and allow for powerful techniques like chaining equalities and tautological implications of any size.
-For example, say `prover` is a Prover object containing a proof, for which line 7 contains the formula `a=b`, line 3 contains the formula `b=f(b)`, and line 9 contains the formula `f(b)=0`.
-Then `prover.add_chained_equality('a=0', [7,3,9])` adds a valid series of lines to the proof, ending with a line containing the formula 'a=0'.
+For example, say `prover` is a `Prover` object containing a proof, for which line 7 contains the formula `a=b`, line 3 contains the formula `b=f(b)`, and line 9 contains the formula `f(b)=0`.
+Then `prover.add_chained_equality('a=0', [7,3,9])` adds a valid series of lines to the proof, ending with a line containing the formula `a=0`.

 FOL proofs are allowed to introduce any tautology on a new line, with 'tautology' defined as a formula whose propositional skeleton is a propositional logic tautology.
 This is justified by the implementation of the Tautology Theorem for propositional logic, which provides a method to prove any propositional tautology.

 You can inline proofs using `Prover` objects by using the method `add_proof(proof.conclusion, proof)` of class `Prover`.
 This automatically adjusts line numbers so that the proof remains valid.

 ## Additions
-Of note, a file I added called "Operators.py", with functions that translate a formula that uses one set of operators to one that uses a different set.
-This is similar to the file Operators.py in Propositions, with the addition that it is used to allow representation of FOL formulae in Fregean notation by first translating operators to ~ and ->.
+Of note, I added a file called `Operators.py`, with functions that translate a formula that uses one set of operators to one that uses a different set.
+This is similar to the file `Operators.py` in Propositions, with the addition that it is used to allow representation of FOL formulae in Fregean notation by first translating operators to ~ and ->.

 `In [12]: formula = Formula.parse('Ax[Ay[(R(x,y)|R(y,x))]]')`